Fred Dean, 68, fearsome pass rusher of 49ers’ dynasty, dies

 Dean played four more seasons in San Francisco, winning a second Super Bowl following the 1984 season.

 Dean had seven sacks, 93 tackles and four fumble recoveries in his rookie year.
-His career sacks total near 100, but the number is unofficial because sacks were not an official NFL statistic until 1982.
+His career sacks was 93 1/2, according to the 49ers, but the number is unofficial because sacks were not an official NFL statistic until 1982.

 Unofficially, he had 15½ sacks in 1978.
 He contributed 12 sacks in 11 games with the 49ers in 1981.
 His career best was 17½ in 1983, including a then-NFL record six in one game against New Orleans.